lukesleeman/lukesleeman.github.io/work.md

 **Lead Organiser, GDG Melbourne** (2016-2021)

 Led the Melbourne Google Developer Group for several years, helping grow both the community and our capacity to organise events.
 Responsibilities included running events, attracting speakers, finding sponsors, and liaising with a wide range of organisations.
-Successfully organised several DevFest conferences attracting international speakers and hundreds of attendees.
+During this time GDG Melbourne successfully organised several DevFest conferences attracting international speakers and hundreds of attendees.

 ## Core Skills